dsun7c4/ntpserver/README.md

 * freecad

   3D models for the case parts and components for kicad.
+  * case

+    3D model of the case, display, pcb, power supply, etc
+    * assembly.fcstd

+      Top level case assembly incorporating all other files in this directory
   * mod/local.pretty/packages3d

     The 3D model source for the kicad components.